Samsung Galaxy Z Fold 7

-The Samsung Galaxy Z Fold 7 (stylized as Samsung Galaxy Z Fold7) is a foldable smartphone developed by Samsung Electronics.
-It was officially announced on July 9, 2025, at the Samsung's Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Flip 7 (and its FE model) and the Galaxy Watch 8 series.
+The Samsung Galaxy Z Fold 7 (stylized as Samsung Galaxy Z Fold7) is an Android-based foldable smartphone manufactured, developed and marketed by Samsung Electronics.
+It was officially announced on July 9, 2025, at the Samsung's Galaxy Unpacked event held in Brooklyn, New York City, United States, alongside the Galaxy Z Flip 7 (and its FE model) and the Galaxy Watch 8 series, and were released on July 25, 2025.

-Features
+The Galaxy Z Fold 7 has been succeeded by the Samsung Galaxy Z Fold 8 series on July 22, 2026.

+History

+Many of the Galaxy Z Fold 7 features and design changes were leaked prior to the official launch, including renders of the device being thinner than the Z Fold 6.
+In May 2025, A picture was posted showing the back of the Galaxy Z Fold 7.
+SamMobile obtained the CAD renders for the phone, reportedly measuring 4.54mm when unfolded and 9mm when folded, which is significantly thinner than the Z Fold 6.
+The Z Fold 7's design was officially teased in a video on June 3, 2025, which carried the tagline “the Next Chapter of Ultra.”
+A picture was posted showing the promotional stand for the Galaxy Z Fold 7 in June 2025, The colors of the phones were leaked, confirming the colors of the Z Fold 7, and the Galaxy Unpacked dates were leaked, confirming the launch date.
+Final renders for the phone were leaked in June 2025, confirming the new design.

+On July 3, 2025, A picture was posted showing the actual Galaxy Z Fold 7 along with its box, a week before the official launch, confirming the thinness of the device.

-Design and display
+Design

 The Galaxy Z Fold 7 features updated dimensions and weight compared to its predecessor, the Galaxy Z Fold 6.
-When folded, it measures approximately 168.4 × 72.6 × 8.9 mm, and when unfolded, it measures 158.2 × 143 × 4.2 mm.
+When folded, it measures approximately 158.4 × 72.6 × 8.9 mm, and when unfolded, it measures 158.2 × 143 × 4.2 mm.
 The device weighs approximately 215 grams, making it the lightest and thinnest model in the Samsung Galaxy Z Fold line-up to date.
 These changes result from further refinements to the hinge and frame design, while maintaining the book-style folding format that defines the series.